AhmedSayed26/Resturant/README.md

 ---

 ## ✨ Features
-Animated sidebar navigation
+📂 Animated sidebar navigation

-View meals by:
+📁 View meals by:

-Category
+  📚 Category

-Area (Cuisine)
+  🌍 Area (Cuisine)

-Ingredient
+  🧂 Ingredient

-Search meals by name or letter
+🔍 Search meals by name or letter

-Show meal details in a modal:
+🍽️ Show meal details in a modal:

-Instructions
+  📝 Instructions

-Area, Category
+  🌎 Area, 📚 Category

-Ingredients + Measurements
+  📋 Ingredients + Measurements

-YouTube video
+  ▶️ YouTube video

-Responsive for all devices
+📱 Responsive for all devices
+⚡ Smooth UX with loading spinners

 Smooth UX with loading spinners